LeeMorinUCF/ECP3004S21/demo_07_PP_Ch_09_Loops/README.md

 Many programmers will not notice the ```break``` and ```continue``` statements and will get confused after using the ```for``` and ```while``` statement to get an idea of what the program is doing.
-Your program might make sense to you now but *future you* might not remember what you are doing.
+This advice is not only to help others: your program might make sense to you now but *future you* might not remember what you are doing.